-University education is your ticket to a well-paid job, successful career and good lifestyle; at the same time, the higher education in South Africa is expensive.
+University education is your ticket to a well-paid job, successful career and good lifestyle; at the same time, the higher education in South Africa is very expensive.

 Many families do not have sufficient savings to support their children throughout university.
 In this situation, a student loan is an effective solution.
 Find out how it works.

 There are student loans which are available via the National Student Financial Aid Scheme (NSFAS) which is managed by the government.

 There are also student loans from private lenders including the big four banks and some independent credit providers.